collapsed-stacks/startups/questions/5240/what-do-you-mean-by-a-50-million-company.md

 - tagged: `terminology`
 - score: 1

-<p>Young and new to business.
+Young and new to business.
 A "50 million company" was mentioned by someone, but it is unclear to me what that means.
-What did they mean?</p>
+What did they mean?

 ## Answer 5242